The York Invaders would like to wish you good health and great success this upcoming season.

 With the new recruiting limitations imposed on DI and DII schools last year, which prohibit those schools from contacting you before September 1 of your Junior year, there is a lot more uncertainty as to where you stand with those size schools before your Junior year.
 Nonetheless, because those schools are making lists for themselves and because DIII schools don’t have the same limitations on when they can contact you, we strongly suggest that starting as rising Freshmen and all the way through to your rising Senior year you remain diligent in contacting these coaches and don’t be frustrated if you don’t hear from them immediately.

-For 2021 and 2022 players, we realize that this is a daunting task as many of you have no idea about your future college plans at this time, but if you have Division I aspirations, this will force you to begin getting focused earlier.
+We realize that this is a daunting task as you may not have no idea about your future college plans at this time, but if you have Division I aspirations, this will force you to begin getting focused earlier.

 Also, if there are schools that you are truly interested in, attending a camp that they put on during the summer or fall is always a good idea, but you should do so in conjunction with contacting the colleges coaches through other means as suggested above.
 Simply paying for and attending numerous college camps with the hopes of getting noticed is generally not the best way to proceed, nor is attending camps at schools that send out blanket mailings for their camps.
 You should be selective in attending camps at schools that you are generally interested in and with whom you have previously contacted.